EnumaCaliber/BRIDGE/README.md

 #### A. Reference-based regrowth (SSIM + reference masks)
 - Implemented in `regrowth_iterative.py` for iterative regrowth and `regrowth_oneshot.py` for oneshot regrowth
-- There is some different in iterative and one-shot
+- There is some difference in iterative regrowth and one-shot regrowth
+- In iterative regrowth,  you can use --budget_space_size --min_budget_frac --max_budget_frac to define how may sparsity regrowth in eatch iterative.
+- In oneshot regrowth, you can use --regrow_step to set how much sparsity you need regrowth.

 Core ideas: